 5 Ways to Raise Sneaky Kids

-We all want our kids to be honest, right?
+We want to raise our kids to be honest.
+We don’t want our kids lying, right?
 We tell them from the cradle that the truth is a must and that lying is wrong, but are we undermining that message in subtle ways by the way we act and react to certain situations?
-Think about the following scenarios to see if any are problems in your plan for parenting honest kids:
+Think about the following scenarios to see if any are problems in your plan for parenting honest kids.

 Kids can spot hypocrisy from a hundred miles away.
 When your child answers the phone and you ask him to tell Mrs. Johnson that you’re “not here,” you’ve just demonstrated that there are exceptions to the rule.
 It’s hard work to hold yourself to such a high standard all the time, but trust us; it’s the only way to have real credibility with your kids on this issue.